 Stack should have these four different methods:

-object to add to the stack’stop
+Input: avalueobject to add to the stack’stop

 Output: none

-of the stack and return itsvalue
+.pop()(remove the node at thetopof the stack and return itsvalue)

 Input: none

-of the node removed from thetop
+Output: thevalueof the node removed from thetopof the stack

 Edge Case(s):